ryancraigdavis/RA-for-Cataclysm/README.md

-# Cataclysm Classic Warcraft Logs Analyzer
+# Raid Analytics for Cataclysm Classic

 This project is a tool for World of Warcraft: Cataclysm Classic raid leaders to analyze and visualize combat log data using Quart and GraphQL.

 ## Overview

 This application fetches Cataclysm Classic Warcraft logs using GraphQL queries, processes the data, and generates Excel spreadsheets for easy analysis by raid leaders.
-It's inspired by and based on the tool developed for Wrath of the Lich King.
+It's inspired by and based on the tool RPB and CLA developed for World of Warcraft.

 ## Features